 Disclosure: This article contains affiliate links.
 As an Amazon associate I earn from qualifying purchases.
 You can read my full policy here.

-That’s why I’m here to help you learn when to night wean, how to night wean, and how to know if the process isn’t working.
+That’s why I’m here to help you learn when to night wean, how to gently night wean, and how to know if the process isn’t working.

-When to night wean
+When to night wean from breastfeeding

 One of the most important things to remember is that, at least in Western countries, we have a really skewed perception of how baby and toddler sleep “should” be.